What sets this program apart from all the rest?

 - All teachers maintain full CPR and Bloodborne Pathogens Certification .

-- All teachers maintain the required 16 hours of annual clock hour changing, and an additional 8 hours for partners at the Great Start to Quality making 24 hours total per year!
+- All teachers maintain the required 16 hours of annual clock hour training.

 - All teachers maintain perfect records with the Central Registry and are background checked by ICHAT!